sabeelkhan23/sabeelkhan23/README.md

 * 👨‍💻 I work with Python, SQL and Visualization tools.

-* 🏦 I currently work as a Data Quality Analyst at Conservis LLC
+* 🏦 I currently work as a BI Programmer Analyst II at Medical Mutual

-* 🏫 I'm currently a graduate student at Cleveland State University majoring in Master's in Computer Science.

-* 🌱 3+ years of working experience in Machine Learning, Data mining with large datasets of Structured and Unstructured data, Predictive modelling and Data Visualization.
+* 🌱 5+ years of working experience in Machine Learning, Data mining with large datasets of Structured and Unstructured data, Predictive modelling and Data Visualization.

 * 📫 How to reach me: khansabeel651@gmail.com